 Everything this year seems to be early or late by a couple of weeks.
-From spring kids, to spawning in the rivers, fall color change, you name it, everything is a little bit off.
-It’s mid September and the spawning is starting to take place for the Brook Trout that live in some of the upper elevation lakes and rivers.
-Cutthroat Trout inhabit some of these areas, such as Hyalite Reservoir.
+From spring kids to spawning in the rivers, fall color change, you name it, everything is a little bit off.
+It’s mid-September and the spawning is starting to take place for the Brook Trout that live in some of the upper elevation lakes and rivers.
+Cutthroat Trout inhabit some of these areas, such as the Hyalite Reservoir.
 Although this seems to be a couple of weeks early compared to last year due to the temps now staying warmer throughout the Fall.
-Of course Fall is also the time to go after Big Brown Trout as they begin their Fall spawn.
+Of course, Fall is also the time to go after Big Brown Trout as they begin their Fall spawn.
 Please be respectful of their spawning areas and avoid the reds.

 Fall color has started to happen in select areas throughout Gallatin Valley and neighboring areas.
 While we won’t hit peak season for a few more weeks, now is a perfect time to be out exploring trying to find those great groves of Aspens and Cottonwood trees to go photograph when the color does come through.

 Besides the trout and the Fall color, this time of the year is also ideal for North America’s large Mammals as the rut begins and the winter coats come flourishing back.
 Fall and Winter are two of the best times to be working with large mammals species, such as Elk, Deer, and Bighorn sheep because they grow back their large winter fur coats which make them look, for a lack of better words, grander.
 When it comes to these ungulates you can photograph them with really anything from 70mm to 600mm depending on the scenario.
 I recommend not just going for the tight portrait shot but also a wider more environmental shot adding in that extra beauty and drama of the Fall season.